 Outreach & Consultation – the ability to provide expert guidance or professional assistance in response to a client’s needs or goals, to a colleague, or within an organization or community.
 The ability to disseminate knowledge in professional psychology using a variety of strategies and methods.

-Interns will develop a beginning knowledge regarding the provision of clinical supervision, including developing a personal philosophy or model of supervision that is informed by relevant theory and literature.
+Interns will develop knowledge regarding the provision of clinical supervision, including developing a personal philosophy or model of supervision that is informed by relevant theory and literature.

 Supervision – the ability to understand the complexity of the supervisor role and knowledge of the procedures and practices of supervision.